lbentkowski/Getting-and-cleaning-data/README.md

 5. Finally, thanks to dplyr I'm creating a independent and tidy data set with the average of each variable for each activity and each subject.
 And that's it.

 For more details please check run_analysis which is quite nicely described R code.
-In features_info.txt you can find further discription on features(column names) that are measured.
+In codebook you can find further discription on features(column names) that are measured.

 Regards.